Skip to main content

 Where teams get this wrong

 Most fractional CMO mistakes happen before the person starts.
-The company buys the wrong shape of help, then blames the model when the engagement cannot produce executive-level impact.
+The company buys the wrong shape of help, then blames the model when the engagement fails to produce executive-level impact.

 Hiring an advisor as an operator